-In 2012, SSRF attacks have become an actual threat rather than something exotic.
-The research in this field which has been performed by Alexander Polyakov, Vladimir Vorontsov, and other infosec professionals has almost comprised the big picture of various SSRF attack methods and possible consequences.
-Nevertheless, some gaps still exist because the topic has been researched for a relatively short time.
+In 2012, SSRF attacks became more of an actual threat rather than something exotic.
+The research in this field performed by Alexander Polyakov, Vladimir Vorontsov, and other infosec professionals has almost comprised the big picture of various SSRF attack methods and possible consequences.
+Nevertheless, some gaps still exist because the topic has attracted attention for a relatively short time.

-This article describes a small peculiarity of the FTP protocol which allows using an SSRF-enabling vulnerability to relay DoS attacks both to external and internal systems (including the system that is vulnerable to DoS), in addition to retrieving information and developing the SSRF attack vector.
+This article describes a small peculiarity of the FTP protocol which allows using an SSRF-enabling vulnerability to relay DoS attacks performed both in external and internal systems (including the system that is vulnerable to DoS), in addition to retrieving the information and developing the SSRF attack vector.

-A little theory from the previous century (can be skipped)
+A little theory from the previous century (FYI)

-One of the oldest DoS attack methods is SYN flood.
-The attacker overloads the attacked service with SYN packets, ignoring SYN/ACK response.
-Thus, a lot of half-open connections appear at the victim host.
-In the end, the victim is even unable to respond to a perfectly normal and legitimate connection request.
+One of the oldest DoS attack methods is SYN-flood.
+An attacker overloads a service with SYN packets ignoring a SYN/ACK response.
+This way a lot of half-open connections appear at the victim host.
+In the end, the victim is even unable to respond to a normal and legitimate connection request.
 This attack method is as old as the Internet itself, with the first official classification (composed by CERT researchers) issued back in 1996.
 Currently, there are several ways to fight SYN floods, like SYN cookies, SYN cache, filtration and adaptive processing at gateways.
-Using a half-open connection rather than a completely open one has several benefits: the attacked side does not process the response, and, even better, the outgoing SYN requests can include any IP address, thus concealing the attacker.
-An open connection attack may be more effective in terms of counter defense, but it is much harder to conduct it correctly (unless it is a DDoS attack).
-SSRF can help emulate an open connection DoS attack while the IP address of the attacker will still be concealed from the victim.
+Using a half-open connection rather than a completely open one has several benefits: the attacked side does not process the response, and, even better, the outgoing SYN requests can include any IP address, thus concealing an attacker.
+An Open Connection Attack may be more effective in terms of defense, but it is much harder to conduct it correctly (unless it is a DDoS attack).
+SSRF can help emulate an Open Connection DoS attack while the IP address of the attacker will still be concealed from the victim.

-Assume that we have a host which has an SSRF-enabling vulnerability.
-It can be an XXE injection, an incorrect server redirect, CRLF response splitting, or a simple file_get_contents() with a user-controlled argument in PHP.
+Assume that we have a host which has an SSRF-enabling vulnerability (XXE Injection, an Incorrect Server Redirect, CRLF Response Splitting, or a simple file_get_contents() with a user-controlled argument in PHP).
 By sending a certain URI to the host, we can make it execute a request using the corresponding protocol.
-The obvious way to relay a DDoS attack would be to send an HTTP-URI like http://ddos-victim-to-be:service-port/.
-But the HTTP protocol implies that the client sends the first request, so the connection between the relay host and the victim host will be quickly terminated.
-There are not so many other URI types to choose from: apart from HTTP, FTP is the only one supported by almost all the popular technologies where SSRF is possible.
-At first, transmitting a URI likeftp://ddos-victim-to-be:service-port/ looks quite promising because the FTP client waits for a handshake from the server ("220 FTP server ready") before sending commands.
+An obvious way to relay a DDoS attack would be to send an HTTP-URI like http://ddos-victim-to-be:service-port/.
+Still the HTTP protocol implies that the client sends the first request, so the connection between the relay host and the victim host will be terminated quickly.
+There are not so many other URI types to choose from.
+Apart from HTTP, FTP is the only one supported by almost all the popular technologies where the use of SSRF is possible.
+At first, transmitting a URI likeftp://ddos-victim-to-be:service-port/ looks quite promising because the FTP client waits for a handshake from the server (“220 FTP server ready”) before sending commands.
 Sadly, most FTP clients have a small connection timeout, so if the server does not respond for 5-10 seconds, they will simply terminate the connection.
 Most SSRF-enabling server technologies will terminate the connection with the potential victim upon termination of the connection which contained the SSRF attack.
-Another obstruction: the client will immediately disconnect when it receives a server response that is not the standard handshake.
-But there is yet hope: FTP through SSRF can still be used to relay DoS attacks.
+There can aslo be another obstruction: the client will immediately disconnect when it receives a server response that is not the standard handshake.
+Still there is hope: FTP through SSRF can be used to relay DoS attacks.
 You just need to remember the certain features of the protocol.

-To work with an FTP server, the client uses two connection types: control connection and data connection.
+Working with an FTP server, the client uses two connection types: the control connection and the data connection.
 The former is used to exchange commands and their results between server and client, the latter is used to actually transfer data (catalog listings, text and binary files etc.).
 FTP can work in active or passive mode, which affects the way data connections are established.

-Modern networks typically use passive mode because the client may be behind NAT or firewall.
-In this case, an FTP client send the passive mode command to the server and, upon getting from the server its IP address and port number, opens a data connection from an arbitrary client port to the specified address and port.
-The most interesting thing about passive mode is that after the client connects to the server data channel, it waits for the server to start data transmission.
+Modern networks typically use the passive mode because the client may be behind NAT or a firewall.
+In this case, an FTP client sends the passive mode command to the server and, upon getting from the server its IP address and port number, opens a data connection from an arbitrary client port to the specified address and port.
+The most interesting thing about the passive mode is that after the client connects to the server data channel, it waits for the server to start data transmission.
 In most FTP clients, the timeouts of such connections are similar to the timeouts of TCP connections.
-A while ago, active mode on FTP servers was widely used to conduct scans like "FTP BOUNCE" and open connection DoS attacks.
-SSRF allows using an FTP client in passive mode to conduct open connection DoS attacks.
+A while ago, the active mode on FTP servers was widely used to conduct scans like “FTP BOUNCE” and Open Connection DoS attacks.
+SSRF allows using an FTP client in passive mode to conduct Open Connection DoS attacks.